 For publishers, success depends on two things: getting your content to rank high with search engines and convincing users to stay on your website and engage with your content.
-However, rather than an easy two-step process, this translates into a network of critical factors and procedures.
+However, rather than this being an easy two-step process, this translates into a network of critical factors and procedures.

-Why uniqueness is important
+Why Uniqueness is Important

 The first step in ensuring that you reach your traffic and monetization goals is to make certain that your content is unique.
 Search engines downgrade websites that contain duplicate or plagiarized content.
 Google, for instance, checks for duplicate content both within your website and outside it; once found, it makes a determination as to who is plagiarizing whom.
-If your version is not the original one and it closely resembles prior web content, yours will simply not rank.
+If your version is not the original and it closely resembles prior web content, yours will simply not rank.
 That is the equivalent of digital death.

 Sometimes a content writer may replicate existing content without being fully aware of it: sometimes it is a deliberate act of copying.
 To certify your website is unique, it is a good rule of thumb to run checks on any number of tools on the internet, either by uploading or copying the text or by providing the URL of the web page you want to check.